- States Where You’re Most Likely to Die on the Job

 The survey noted that although women make up about half of the workforce in the U.S., they earn a measly two-thirds of what their male counterparts do and experience far fewer opportunities for upward mobility.
 What’s worse is, “even the new crop of high-profile female CEOs seems to be drastically underpaid relative to their peers,” WalletHub said.

-On the other end of the spectrum, Louisiana has one of the worst child care systems and largest gender pay gaps in the country, which drove it to last place in the rankings.
+On the other end of the spectrum, Louisiana has one of the worst child care systems and largest gender pay gaps in the country, which drove it to last place in the overall rankings.
 Mississippi, Wyoming, Idaho and South Carolina round out the top five worst places to be a mom who works outside the home.

 It should be noted that even among the top-ranking states, it can be challenging to be a working mother.
 WalletHub says something must be done to increase workplace gender equality and ease the burden working parents experience, but just what needs to be done is up for debate.